lusandaluhlabo/alx-low_level_programming/0x01-variables_if_else_while/README.md

 2- Prints the alphabet in lowercase
 3- Prints the alphabets in lowercase, then in uppercase 4- Prints the alphabet in lowercase
+5- prints all single digit numbers of base 10 starting from 0, followed by a new line